 We are undertaking a large number of new business initiatives in support of our key value driving strategies.
-In particular, during fiscal 2016 through fiscal 2018, we have pursued a range of strategic efforts to improve our business and operations including the following:
+In particular, beginning in fiscal 2016 and continuing through fiscal 2019, we have pursued a range of strategic efforts to improve our business and operations including the following:

-- Introduction of Membership Model.
-In March 2016, we introduced the RH Members Program, an exclusive membership model that reimagines and simplifies the shopping experience.
-For an annual fee, the RH Members Program provides a set discount every day across all RH brands in addition to other benefits including complimentary interior design services through the RH Interior Design program and eligibility for preferred financing plans on the RH Credit Card, among others.
-We believe that transitioning our business from a promotional to membership model has enhanced our brand, simplified and streamlined our business as well as allowed us to develop deeper connections with our customers. - For the year ended February 2, 2019, our members drove approximately 95% of sales in our core RH business, and we had approximately 418,000 members at year end.
-Our core RH business reflects the product categories that the membership discount can be applied to, and as a result sales generated via Outlet, Contract, Hospitality or Waterworks are excluded. - We believe that the shift to a membership model has positively affected the financial results of our business.
-Specifically, we believe some of the benefits include: - Improved customer experience.
+• Introduction of Membership Model.
+In March 2016, we introduced the RH Members Program, an exclusive program that reimagines and simplifies the shopping experience.
+For an annual fee, the RH Members Program provides a set discount every day across all RH brands, excluding RH Hospitality and Waterworks, in addition to other benefits including complimentary interior design services through the RH Interior Design program and eligibility for preferred financing plans on the RH Credit Card, among other benefits.
+The RH Members Program allows our customers to shop for what they want, when they want, and receive the greatest value, which has resulted in orders and sales being more evenly distributed throughout the year as opposed to the peaks and valleys of orders and sales we experienced under the prior promotional model.
+We believe the shift to a membership model has enhanced the customer experience, rendered our brand more valuable, improved operational execution and reduced costs.

+For the year ended February 1, 2020, our members drove approximately 95% of sales in our core RH business, and we had approximately 415,000 members at year end.
+Our core RH business reflects the product categories that the membership discount can be applied to, and as a result sales generated via Outlet, Contract, Hospitality or Waterworks are excluded.

+We believe that the shift to a membership model has positively affected the financial results of our business.
+Specifically, we believe some of the benefits include:

+Improved customer experience.
 Our interior design professionals can now work with customers based on their timeline and project deadlines, as opposed to our prior promotional calendar.
 We believe this will lead to larger overall sales transactions for individual customer design projects.

 Lower cancellations and returns.
-As a result of the elimination of time-limited promotional events and the associated pressure of placing an order before a promotion expires, we believe the shift to a membership model has also resulted lower rates of cancelled orders and returns.
+As a result of the elimination of time-limited promotional events and the associated pressure of placing an order before a promotion expires, we believe the shift to a membership model has also resulted in lower rates of cancelled orders and returns.